For On-Campus BSN and RN-to-BSN students

 Integrating Work Experience Into Your Education

-The Cooperative Education Program at UT Arlington College of Nursing is designed to offer a means for students to gain work experience appropriate to their educational and career needs, to monitor and evaluate their work experience, and to help students integrate work experiences into their total education.
+The Cooperative Education Program at UT Arlington College of Nursing and Health Innovation is designed to offer a means for students to gain work experience appropriate to their educational and career needs, to monitor and evaluate their work experience, and to help students integrate work experiences into their total education.

 N3100, N3200, N4100, N4200

 A prelicensure student who begins the Co-Op experience in their Junior year (N3100 and N3200) after completing Jr I courses is prepared to work as a nursing assistant.
 You will be asked to provide 3-5 goals - your goals need to be reflective of what you want to accomplish in taking this course and must be measurable and achievable.

 currently in the RN-to-BSN

 program (having completed at least one semester in the program) can work as a nurse in an approved facility, if under the supervision of a Registered Nurse.
 Goals for the RN in Co-Op will differ in scope from those of the pre-licensure student.
 Goals need to be measurable and achievable and must be approved by the Co-Op Coordinator.